coolnagour/routeweaver/BIGQUERY_SETUP.md

 You need to provide credentials to your application code.
 This is done differently for local development versus the deployed App Hosting environment.

-### For Local Development (using `genkit:dev` or `npm run dev`)
+### For Local Development (Recommended: `gcloud` ADC)

 The Genkit Google Cloud plugin (and by extension the Google Cloud SDKs) can automatically find your credentials if you are logged in via the Google Cloud CLI.
+This is the most secure method for local development as it doesn't involve downloading and managing key files.

 1.  **Install the gcloud CLI**: If you haven't already, [install the Google Cloud CLI](https://cloud.google.com/sdk/docs/install).